ashishsamarth/Python/Basics/What-are-python-literals.md

     print(list + list1)             #Output:  ['John',678,20.4,'Peter',456,'Andrew']

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
-b.
-Dictionary: Python dictionary stores the data in the key-value pair.
+b.  __Dictionary__: Python dictionary stores the data in the key-value pair.
 It is enclosed by curly-braces {} and each pair is separated by the commas(,).

 e.g.